corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 A lot of people want to know the equivalent in Rust very early in their learning journey.
 Here's a quick comparison of how async works in both languages.

-{% info(title="TypeScript vs Rust - Async Programming" ) %}

-**What's the same?**

-- `async/await` works in both languages
-- You can run tasks concurrently with `tokio::join!` (similar to `Promise.all`)
-- Error propagation with `?` works inside async functions.

-**What's different?**

-- In Rust, you have to bring your own async runtime (like Tokio), while in TypeScript it's built-in.
-- In Rust, you put the `.await` keyword *after* any async function call in contrast to TypeScript where you put it before.
-- Futures in Rust are lazy – they don't start until you `.await` them or spawn them
-- Spawning a background task requires `tokio::spawn`, not a fire-and-forget `async` call
-- You'll occasionally see `Send + Sync` bounds on async code related to Rust's thread safety guarantees

-{% end %}

 TypeScript async is built on the JavaScript event loop:

 ```typescript